Vg34100/Minecraft-FishingFrenzy/README.md

 ### Note on Early Development

-- **Development Status**: This mod is still in early development, I don't even got recipes yet.
+- **Development Status**: This mod is still in early development.
 - **Error Message**: The error `[Render thread/ERROR] (Minecraft) No data fixer registered for bullhead` isn't a problem.
-It occurs due to the dynamic creation of entities and I can't figure out how to remove it.
+It occurs due to the dynamic creation of entities, and I can't figure out how to remove it.

+### Currently Implemented Fish
+- Albacore, Anchovy, Blue Discus, Bream, Bullhead, and Catfish.

 ---------------